Nooberieno/jura/README.md

 # Roadmap
 a list of all features that I want to add to jura
-## Installation
-- [ ] implement a build system, to make installing on other operating system more user-friendly
 ## Configuration
-- [ ] rework the configuration system
+- rework the configuration system
-- [ ] allow the keybinds to be configurable to a certain degree (like all keybinds being Ctrl + a key that can be configured)
+- allow the keybinds to be configurable to a certain degree (like all keybinds being Ctrl + a key that can be configured)
 ## Expanding core features
-- [ ] Ctrl + G to go to a specific line
-- [ ] text selection with the keyboard, potentially using Ctrl + Arrow keys
+- text selection with the keyboard, potentially using Ctrl + Arrow keys
-- [ ] copy and paste without relying on the text selection of the mouse and terminal emulator
+- copy and paste without relying on the text selection of the mouse and terminal emulator
-- [ ] changing the copy and paste keybinds to Ctrl + C and Ctrl + V
+- changing the copy and paste keybinds to Ctrl + C and Ctrl + V
 ## Not certain yet
 these feature suggestion are **not** confirmed yet, but may be implemented in the future
-- [ ] versions of jura made and tested for Windows and MacOS
-- [ ] OS detection + specialized keybinds
-- [ ] plugins to extend jura's functionality
+- plugins to extend jura's functionality
-- [ ] a way to open multiple files and switch between them
+- a way to open multiple files and switch between them
+- UTF-8 support

 # Contributing
 if you want to learn how to contribute to jura please check out the wiki's [contributing page](https://github.com/Nooberieno/jura/wiki/Contributing)